Living with a long-term health condition or disability

 You may also want to consider using a Direct Payment to appoint a PA or pay for care services.
 The payments aim to give you more independence, flexibility and choice over how these services are arranged and provided.

-If you feel that your needs are not being met, or that you are not being listened to, you may need an advocate to help you get your voice heard.
+If you feel that your needs are not being met, or that you are not being listened to an independent advocate can help you get your voice heard.

 Parents and carers

-Newcastle Carers can offer support, advice and guidance to people who look after someone with a disablity.
+Newcastle Carers can offer support, advice and guidance to people who look after someone with a disability.

 - Accessible Toilets